techbrainwave/Game-Simulations/Readme.md

 Simulation involves modeling and creating artificial representations of real-world systems to understand their behavior or make predictions.

 Simulation study has many applications.
-One such ap- plication is in the area of game development.
-In this work a pro- gram oriented simulation of a two player game is conducted with the goal of finding out the duration to which it would last.
+One such application is in the area of game development.
+In this work a program oriented simulation of a two player game is conducted with the goal of finding out the duration to which it would last.
 While a simulation provided empirical results on a fixed set of runs of the game, an application of an analytical method derived the expected value for the duration of each game.
-Distribution of frequencies for the number of cycles of a game set in the simulations were com- puted and visualized as histograms.
+Distribution of frequencies for the number of cycles of a game set in the simulations were computed and visualized as histograms.

 ## Markov chain
 Any stochastic process that possesses the Markov property is called a